Plan your next vacation around Toronto’s top 5 summer sports events and nearby restaurant recommendations for pregame fueling.

 Toronto FC at BMO Field

 The Reds have returned!
 Pack your crimson attire for the always fast-paced Toronto FC games at BMO Field this summer.
-Make your trip over the Labour Day weekend (September 4, 2022), and you’ll be able to catch them on the field with one of their biggest rivals, CF Montreal.
+Catch them on the field against two of their biggest rivals CF Montreal (August 20, 2023) and the Vancouver Whitecaps (September 16, 2023).

 Nearby nosh: Catch an early dinner pre-match at the Drake Hotel—where you’ll find steak frites and sushi—or grab burgers and nachos at The Craft Brasserie & Grille.